Time and the Trickster

-"The stars have a sense of humor," Thane giggled with his horrible smile growing wider.
+"The stars have a sense of humour," Thane giggled with his horrible smile growing wider.
 "For me to meet you so soon, it is more than I hoped."

 He was about to say more when the Judoon suddenly groaned and began to shift.
-Thane glanced down at it and Rose used the chance to leap forward, swinging to her sword at the World Killer.
+Thane glanced down at it and Rose used the chance to leap forward, swinging her sword at the World Killer.
 He dodged out of her way at the last moment and the sword collided with the short brick wall of the garden.
 Thane hissed at her before spinning and rushing away.
 Rose tore her sword from the wall and moved to follow Thane when the Judoon lashed out sideways, knocking her to the ground.
 Rose grunted as she hit the dirt and her sword returned to bracelet form.
 The Judoon swayed on his feet and Rose slipped her hand up to grab her translator from her ear and shoved it into her pocket.
 She looked up at the Judoon and saw his weapon pointing down at her.

 "I don't mean you any harm," Rose said as she slowly stood.
 "I was trying to stop that man who attacked you."

 The Judoon pulled out a small red stick-like device and shoved it towards her mouth.
 Guessing his intent she started to speak into the Judoon language assimilator that the Doctor had mentioned.
 "My name is Rose Tyler," she said clearly.
 "I mean you no harm so long as you don't harm me.
 I assisted in the capture of Thane from Earth the last time he was here and want to see him recaptured as quickly as possible."

-The Judoon pulled the device away from her and inserted it into a round hole in his armor that was lined with a red hoop of the same color.
+The Judoon pulled the device away from her and inserted it into a round hole in his armour that was lined with a red hoop of the same color.